 Due to a shortage of GP's, we have temporarily capped our lists and are currently not accepting new registrations.
 Click here to see how you can help our receptionists deal with your request in the most appropriate way.

-Please note due to changes in processing, urine samples will not be accepted after 12.00 o'clock.
-Please call between 2.00pm and 4.30pm to enquire about your test results as our reception staff will have more time to deal with your request between these times.
+Due to changes in processing, urine samples will not be accepted after 12.00 o'clock.
+Please call between 2pm and 4:30pm to enquire about your test results as our reception staff will have more time to deal with your request then.